AlexanDDOS/Phibonacci/README.md

 # License
 The entire game excepting its fonts & engine is licensed under the MIT License (See 'LICENSE').
 The fonts are licensed under the OFL.
-Each copy of the license and other font documention is located in the same directory with the respective fonts.
+A copy of the license and other font documention is located in the same directory with the respective fonts.
 LÖVE is licensed under the zlib/libpng license.
 The license & third party software list are available [here](https://love2d.org/wiki/License).